-Before you lease, you need to consider what fuel type you need for your new lease car: petrol, diesel, mild/full hybrid, plug-in hybrid and electric.
+Before you lease, you need to consider what fuel type you need for your new lease car: petrol, diesel, mild/full hybrid, plug-in hybrid or electric.
 This guide outlines each fuel type, their pros and cons and who they suit best.

 Petrol cars are the most common engine type on the roads right now.
-They are the cheapest option to either buy or lease when comparing to a diesel, electric or hybrid.
+They are the cheapest option to either buy or lease when compared to a diesel, electric or hybrid.
 Petrol is also the cheaper fuel option at the pump.
 However, petrol cars do give out more CO2 emissions than both diesel and hybrid but these fumes do tend to be less harmful.

 Petrol cars are perfect for people who travel less than one hundred miles during the day as they have better fuel efficiency for shorter trips.
 If your trip involves more stop/start driving though, you may want to look at a hybrid car instead.